 Science in kindergarten focuses on life cycles.
 In particular, students study the life cycle of apples, pumpkins, salmon, and animals.
 Using the Next Generation Science Standards kit, kindergarteners study, observe and raise Bess Bugs in the classroom.
 In late spring, students release salmon that have been raised by the kindergarten and fourth graders into Issaquah Creek.

-For writing we use the Writer’s Workshop curriculum, created by Lucy Calkins and Teachers College.
-The program emphasizes process, choice and product.
+For writing we use the Writer’s Workshop curriculum, which emphasizes process, choice and product.
 It invites students to see themselves as writers.
 Students study narrative, nonfiction, and opinion writing as well as focus on conventions, organization and the writing process.

 Our phonics program helps students master short and long vowel sounds, consonants, blends, endings, digraphs and contractions.
 Our spelling focus is on the study of high frequency words and common spelling patterns.
 We also practice developing phonological skills, building words and creating effective word study strategies.
-In all areas, we consistently practice proper letter formation using the Zaner-Bloser.
+In all areas, we consistently practice proper letter formation.